 The applicant should present a completed application and official documentation of the following:

 Transfer credit for equivalent graduate courses taken elsewhere may be awarded and used to meet degree requirements if their equivalency to a SBMI degree program course is approved through a Petition for Equivalency Credit (PEC).
 The maximum number of transferable semester credit hours is 21 for the DHI program.
 Contact the SBMI Office of Academic Affairs for information.

 Courses that are accepted at SBMI through a dual or joint degree program can only be transferred in if the grade earned in the course is a “B” or higher.
 Courses for which grades of less than “B” were earned will not be accepted for transfer.
 Courses must have been completed within the last five years to qualify.
 See “Five(5)-Year Rule” on page 20.

 Students who are presenting course work from universities or colleges outside the United States to meet admission or graduation requirements are referred to the section on International Applicants in this catalog for a listing of additional requirements.

 Students without a master’s degree in health informatics, or a related field, must complete 33 semester credit hours of didactic coursework before starting the DHI curriculum.
-Students who hold a master’s degree in informatics can immediately start the 63 semester credit hour program.
+Students who hold a master’s degree in informatics can immediately start the 63-semester credit hour program.